dave45678/Lesson15/JavaEE/Lesson04.md

 <!-- enter lesson number and title below separated by hyphen-->
 # Lesson 4 - Handling Form Values the hard way
 ## Learning Objectives
+* Create an HTML form on a web page
-* Capturing form values in the Servlet
+* Capture the form values in the servlet
-*
+* Adding the form values to the Session
+* Redirect to output page from the servlet
+* Display form values on the output page

 ## The Walkthrough

+1. Create a Java Dynamic Web Application
+	* Name it Lesson04
+	* Hit next until you finish the wizard, and then wait until it's done.

-1. Create a Servlet
+2. Create a Servlet
 	* Right click on com.example.demo and click New -> Class
 	* Name it ProcessServlet.java
 	* Edit it to look like this: